US leading Indicators: Indicating Recovery Is Not Real

 The Fed’s Power Over the Market

 Despite evidence indicating the illusory nature of the economic recovery, the stock market continues to trend higher.
-This trend illustrates the power the Federal Reserve has over the economy and the markets.
+This trend illustrates the Federal Reserve’s power over the economy and the markets.
 However, the first signs of an impending epic meltdown are emerging in the precious metals and commodities markets.
 Experts have been predicting a market correction or crash from the onset, and it seems that we are now at the cusp of this historic event.

 The System Will Collapse, but Nobody Knows When